Airship Glossary

 A

-An action is a configurable behavior that occurs when a user interacts with your message, e.g., opening a web page.
+An action is a configurable behavior that occurs when a user interacts with your message, such as opening a web page.

 See Actions.